 EXPANDING THE NARRATIVE & INCREASING INCLUSIVITY

 Conservation has historically failed to work within a framework of cultural inclusivity.
 As we embrace a wider diversity of available technologies, we must also include a wider diversity of stakeholders.
 The Intended Consequences Initiative advocates for a more inclusive process within this initiative as well as within the practice of conservation as a whole.
 The Intended Consequences Initiative is meant to encourage language and outreach that will expand the narrative and introduce innovative solutions that emerge from diverse communities and sectors.

 Starting with a workshop

 Revive & Restore hosted the Intended Consequences Workshop in June 2020.
 We convened 57 practitioners, social scientists, decision-makers, and thought leaders in conservation biology representing academia, governmental agencies, and NGOs.
 The conversations and consensus-building that occurred jumpstarted the development of a responsible and collaborative framework that will facilitate the use of modern technologies to help rebuild the health of our planet.

 Strong motivation emerged from those groundbreaking workshop conversations.
 Participants agreed that next-generation biotechnologies have the potential to profoundly improve the health of our ecosystems and that now is the time to explore them.
-To build a wider, more diverse community of solution-finders, three key resources are being made available, with more to come:
+To build a wider, more diverse community of solution-finders, these key resources are being made available, with more to come:

 - Intended Consequences Special Issue—Published on April 15, 2021, in Conservation Science and Practice this collection of 11 articles is written by experts in the fields of conservation biology, biotechnology, social science, and environmental ethics.
 It offers a rigorous scholarly foundation and explores new tools, strategies, and approaches to risk analysis to confidently tackle the world’s most urgent conservation problems.